 Acceptance of a Domestic Relations Order

-No action to segregate or otherwise recognize the claim of a Participant's Alternate Payee will be taken unless the Plan Administrator is served with a certified copy of a court order providing for all of the following without reference to any separate document unless the separate document is attached:
+No action to segregate or otherwise recognize the claim of a Participant's Alternate Payee will be taken unless the Plan is served with a certified copy of a court order providing for all of the following without reference to any separate document unless the separate document is attached:

 Domestic Relations Order-Provisions Not Acceptable